blu-sta/HK-Rando-4-Log-Display/README.md

 ### Bottom Bar

 `Open Log File` will open the log file for the currently selected tab \
+`MultiWorld` will open a window to enter player names for MultiWorld rando \
 `Update Available` will appear if a newer version is available from Github \
 Also shows the current version number in the right corner

 ## Future Plans

-- Ability to add player names for improved MultiWorld support
+- Predict player names for MultiWorld (need reference file that includes player names)
-- Improved log file imports to prevent crashes

 ## Reporting Issues and Feature Requests